antarctica/bas-style-kit-docs/site/_components/drop-down.md

 Drop-down menus are `ul` list elements, containing a set of links and other [components]({{ '/components/drop-down/#components' | prepend: site.baseurl }}).

-Always use `.dropdown-menu-bsk` and `.dropdown-menu` together so that Style Kit specific styles are applied.
+Always use the `.dropdown-menu-bsk` and `.dropdown-menu` classes together so that Style Kit specific styles are applied.
 {: .alert .alert-info }

 Interactive drop-downs require the [drop-down]({{ '/interactivity/drop-down' | prepend: site.baseurl }}){: .alert-link }